newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 Putting it all together, you can run the project generator on the command line as follows:

-`java -jar gdx-setup.jar --dir mygame --name mygame --package com.badlogic.mygame --mainClass MyGame`
+`java -cp gdx-setup.jar com.badlogic.gdx.setup.GdxSetup --dir mygame --name mygame --package com.badlogic.mygame --mainClass MyGame`

 This will create a directory called `mygame`with the following layout: